IBM quantum computer simulating a 12635-atom protein is fake, useless.

 Classical computers must calculate atomic energy

-This-4th-paragraph says -- Classical computer needed
+This or this-4th-paragraph says -- Classical computer needed

 "The technique underlying this result is Sample-based Quantum Diagonalization (SQD), the same method IBM has been developing as the flagship application for its QCSC architecture.
-In this workflow, a quantum processor (randomly) generates samples representing electronic configurations (Slater determinants).
+In this workflow, a quantum processor (randomly) generates samples representing electronic configurations (= Slater determinants).
 Classical supercomputers then take those samples through configuration recovery, subsampling, and subspace diagonalization to estimate ground-state energies."

 Quantum computers are unneeded, meaningless.

-↑ So IBM quantum computer just randomly sampling was useless and meaningless.
+↑ IBM quantum computer just randomly sampling was useless and meaningless.
 Just the classical computer was needed to calculate (= Not predict ) atomic energy from artificially-chosen fake trial wavefunctions in this research, contrary to hypes ↓.

 p.2-last~p.3 says -- Quantum computer unneeded